-- Played straight in an episode of CSI: Crime Scene Investigation, when a corpse was stolen from the morgue in order to posthumously attend a party with some friends.
+- Played straight in an episode of CSI, when a corpse was stolen from the morgue in order to posthumously attend a party with some friends.
 When the arresting officers point out the person responsible committed a crime and has to be taken into custody, he calmly replies "He would have done it for me."

 - CSI: Miami had a pit crew member be burned to death during a race.
 The track doctor had an ambulance take the dead man to a hospital so he would be pronounced dead on arrival at the hospital.
 The race track then would be able to maintain their claim that no one officially ever died on the race track.
 Horatio is not amused by this since they contaminated the crime scene and the body for such an absurd reason.

-- An episode of the new Flash Gordon series had a scene where the characters had to find a way to bring an alien soldier's corpse to the dimensional rift he had come from in order to properly dispose of the body.
-In order to fool a realtor that was in their way, they pretended that the corpse was their wheelchair-bound friend, appropriately named "Bernie".
+- An episode of Flash Gordon had a scene where the characters had to find a way to bring an alien soldier's corpse to the dimensional rift he had come from in order to properly dispose of the body.
+In order to fool a realtor who was in their way, they pretended that the corpse was their wheelchair-bound friend, appropriately named "Bernie".

 - Torchwood has a corpse used in such a manner in one episode, though only briefly.
 They use the corpse of an assassin who has died after they captured him to get into the facility he was working for by sitting him in the front of his van, duct taping his hands to the steering wheel, and hiding in the back with some sort of spiffy alien universal remote control.